conda-incubator/conda-store/docs/contributing.md

 Versioning](https://semver.org/) and the established pattern of `v<x>.<y>.<z>`.

-Ensure that `CHANGELOG.md` is up to date with all the changes since the last release following the template provided within the markdown file.
+Ensure that [`CHANGELOG.md`](https://github.com/conda-incubator/conda-store/blob/main/CHANGELOG.md) is up-to-date with all the changes since the last release following the template provided within the markdown file.